- Class Time: Day

 The purpose of the Dental Assistant Advisory Committee is to promote a partnership between career and technical education, business labor and the communities they serve.
 Advisory committee members provide input on program structure, curriculum, technology, and student preparation.
 Become an Advisory Committee Member.
 For more information contact Lori Laabs at 952-995-1403

-Employers: Post a job on the HTC Job Connection.
+Employers: Post a job on the Career Services website.

 Equipment & Supplies Donation: Contact Susan Thaemert at 952-995-1593.